cukhoaimon/socket/README.md

 - Multiple request: Send many request to one connection.
 This function I built follow by Persistent connection with pipelining

 - Multiple connection: Multiple thread to download many file

+## Error handling code

+323: InterruptedError

+324: UnicodeDecodeError

+325: error when downloading chunked file

+326: AttributeError when getting content length

+327: Error when receiving data and the returning packet was deviated

+329: error when parsing url to get folders directory

+330: cannot parsing html page to get file_name in a folder

+331: exception when downloading folder